Our Favorite caffeine is hitting the planet!

 Globally around 9.5 billion kg of coffee is produced annually, with a trade value of US$30.9 billion.
 The coffee demand is expected to triple production by 2050 increasing pressure on forests and other habitats.

 Coffee is produced in more than 50 developing countries in Africa, Asia, and Latin America.
 It is a source of income for about 25 million farmers worldwide.
-The initial production of coffee beans through farming, processing, and collecting is labor-intensive while the roasting and branding are capital intensive.
+The initial production of coffee beans through farming, processing, and collecting is labour-intensive while the roasting and branding are capital intensive.

 The coffee value chain is made up of these phases, Cultivation, Processing, Roasting, and Consumption.
 Each of these stages has environmental, social, economic, and governance issues that influence the sustainability of the extracted green beans.